dev-phoenix/yii-install-guide/README.md

 instal composer,
 git,
 yii,
-chreate branch on yii dir,
+create branch on yii dir,
-chreate branch on github,
+create branch on github,
 push branch from histing to github, pull branch from github to local machin, update scripts,